smoothstepdesign/Multisite-Language-Switcher/hooks-filters-and-actions.md

 {% gist lloc/5f922fc770d818365992 msls_admin_validate.php %}

-*This can be useful if you have added your own input fields to this page.*
+*This can be useful if you have added your own input fields to this page using an action hook like 'msls\_admin\_register'.*

 ## msls\_blog\_collection\_construct ##